Glossary of Terms

 A variant that was previously unreported but is likely expected to cause disease.

 Inherited metabolic diseases that are characterized by an abnormal build-up of waste products in the body’s lysosomes caused by enzyme deficiencies.
-Nearly 50 of these disorders have been discovered, two of which are CLN5 and CLN7, and these diseases lead to progressive physical and mental deterioration.
+Nearly 50 of these disorders have been discovered, one of which is CLN5 Batten disease.
+This disease leads to progressive physical and neurological deterioration.

 Specialized vesicles within cells that digest large molecules, breaking down excess waste products of the cell with the help of enzymes.
 Lysosomes may also be used to destroy invading viruses and bacteria.